emcee22/react-redux-firebase-todo/README.md

+## Description

 An interactive `todo` created with `React`, `Redux`, `Firebase`, `Firebase Auth`, `Firebase Realtime Database`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## INSTRUCTIONS BEFORE READING BELOW
+## Instructions

-1. Create a new firebase project to obtain your `config`;
+1. Create a new firebase project;

-2. Then create a new firebase database names `todos`
+2. Create a new firebase database named `todos`

-3. In the `Authentication` part in `Sign-in method` enable the provider you want to use.
-For this project I used google but you can enable others as well, just don't forget to update `firebase.js`
+3. In the `Authentication` -> `Sign-in method` enable the provider you want to use.
+For this project I used google but you can enable other as well.
+Just don't forget to update `firebase.js` with the new provider and the rest of the project with the props it will expose.

 4. Go into your project and replace the content of the `firebase.js.dist` with your own firebase configuration and rename the file to `firebase.js`